Ehanlion/mist_obsidian/99. Player Data/Wake.md

 Wake heard about, in contiguous dealings with [[Pavel Hard]] of [[The Blue Coat Brigade]] in [[Hope Town]], about an artifact that the group coveted called [[The Codex of The Storm]]]

-She has notoriety along the coast as sort of an enigma.
-She isn't necessarily high praised, but just known.
-She is called:
+They had notoriety along the coast as sort of an enigma.
+They aren't necessarily high praised, but just known.
+They are called:
 - The King of the Beach (earnable title later!)
 - The Living Disaster